ulug79/traefik-certificate-extractor/README.md

 Tool to extract Let's Encrypt certificates from Traefik's ACME storage file.
 Can automatically restart containers using the docker API.

+Note: This version differs from original in that:
+* Changed requirements.txt to use watchdog instead of watchdog3 which doesn't appear to exist any more
+* Support for ACME v1 has been removed.
+You must be using the acme_v2 url in your resolver(s)
+* Added support for multiple resolvers
+* An initial dump of the certs will be performed before starting to watch the acme.json file for changes
+* _**Not thoroughly tested**_

 ## Installation
 ```shell
 git clone https://github.com/snowmb/traefik-certificate-extractor